vildekristine99/DAT110-oblig2/README.md

 in order to be able to also process the remaining types of messages.

-The tests found in the `no.hvl.dat110.broker.processing.tests` package can be used to test the implemented methods.
+The tests found in the `no.hvl.dat110.broker.processing.tests` package can be used to test the implemented methods.**Please Note** that the tests in the package will have to be run one at a time as they are using the same TCP/IP port for the broker.

 ### Task C: IoT sensor-display application